nwf-a/PREEMPT_RT-KERNEL-RASPBERRY-PI/README.md

 The latency test duration is approximately 5 hours and 33 minutes.

+Note: run the script for the latency-test as root

 ### Latency Test Results

 |       | Cycle Samples | Min Latencies (µs) | Max Latencies (µs) | Avg Latencies (µs) |